yolanda225/qgis-marche-a-lombre/help/source/index.rst

   Might be an issue on the servers side, try again.

 **"No candidates found" error**
-  Your trail may be outside supported regions (France and French territories).
+  The trail may be outside supported regions or no data is available (France and French territories).

-**Very slow processing**
-  Long trails require significant computation.
-Consider splitting your trail into segments.

 License
 -------